 This trigger fires every time IFTTT receives a specific event from Apilio.
 This way Apilio can tell IFTTT it is time to run some actions!
 For example, if IFTTT receives the event ‘turn_everything_off’, then IFTTT will get a smart switch turned off.

-To see a few examples of logicblocks triggering and actions, go to this article.
+To see a an example triggering a logicblock and an action,go to this article.

 If you want to see an easy example that doesn’t need any additional hardware, check out this automation to help you stretch your legs every day!

 You can also find more inspiration here in our Community, in the Use Case category.